chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/liquid-solid-fluidized-bed/liquid-solid-fluidized-bed.rst

 .. note::
-    Running the packing of alumina particles should take approximately 4 hours and 15 minutes on 16 cores.
-For the alginate particles, it takes approximately 5 hours and 52 minutes (``time end = 9.9``).
+    Running the packing of alumina particles should take approximately 57 minutes on 16 cores.
+For the alginate particles, it takes approximately 1 hour and 32 minutes.

 Now that the particles have been packed inside the cylinder, it is possible to simulate the fluidization of particles.